 Touch for Health™ uses muscle testing to determine imbalances in the muscles and organs.
-Practitioners then use muscle manipulation techniques, acupressure-like treatments, lymph massage, and some basic CranioSacral therapy moves.
+Practitioners then use muscle manipulation techniques, acupressure-like treatments, lymph massage, and basic CranioSacral therapy moves to affect change.

 Both the assessment and treatment components of the system were meant to be self-administered.
-However, many practitioners incorporate Touch for Health™ into their individual practices.
+However, many practitioners incorporate Touch for Health™ into their treatments.

-Touch for Health™ practitioners begin with an energy pulse reading and a test for muscle weakness around the body.
+Touch for Health™ practitioners begin by doing an energy pulse reading and testing for muscle weakness around the body.
 Weakness in a muscle represents a weakness around the body and in the organ that corresponds to that muscle.

-Traditional treatments include massaging the muscle, particularly focusing on the origins and insertions of the muscle, holding the appropriate/indicated neurovascular points for a short period of time, and deep massage for 20 to 30 seconds on the tender/indicated neurolymphatic reflex points.
+Traditional treatments include massaging the muscle, particularly focusing on the origins and insertions of the muscle, holding the appropriate/indicated neurovascular points for a short period of time, and deeply massaging the tender/indicated neurolymphatic reflex points for 20 to 30 seconds.

 Practitioners may also stimulate acupressure points on the associated muscles or energy meridians and use one or two simple moves from cranial osteopathy.